 Fun and interactive!

-Everyone likes engaging with brands on Twitter, it’s perfect for that quick paced, direct communication.
+Everyone likes engaging with brands on Twitter, it’s perfect for quick paced, direct communication.
 This platform gives your business the opportunity to receive feedback from your customers and deliver customer service.

 One particular reason for using Twitter is solidifying your brand identity and personality.
 Not everyone wants to be bombarded with sales all the time – using Twitter allows to take potential customers out of the direct line of advertising, but still creates that relationship between the two.

 We would also need to talk about the new, evolving social media that we haven’t even considered in this post, like TikTok!
-But there are so many platforms and this post would be pages long if we got around to talking about them all… guess we’ll have to make a part 2!
+But there’s so many platforms and this post would be pages long if we got around to talking about them all… guess we’ll have to make a part 2!

-So, although we hope to have made things a bit clearer, if after everything you’re still unsure about which platform you should be using, make sure to get in touch.
+Although we hope to have made things a bit clearer, if after everything you’re still unsure about which platform you should be using, make sure to get in touch.
 As always, we’d be more than happy to help!